aminkvh/ascii-biobattle/README.md

 # ASCII Biobattle Screensaver

-An animated, procedural ASCII art battle between futuristic AI robots and medieval knights.
-Don't leave your monitor empty at wrok!
+Your monitor has been standing there doing nothing for too long.
+It deserves conflict.

+ASCII Biobattle Screensaver turns your idle screen into a chaotic procedural battlefield where futuristic AI robots clash with medieval knights in glorious ASCII combat.
+While you are away pretending to be productive, tiny warriors and machines fight for control of your pixels across one monitor or many.
 ---

 ## 🏁 Setup & Installation